bwc126/Autofab-concepts/README.md

 -Total self-replication except SMD's (for now).

 *Current Status: Early Development (v0.2)*
+## Rectilinear Fractal Layout
+Whole system and each of its sub-assemblies follow a pattern of rectangular prismatic fractals, where the largest face is the "extrusion" face to allow production of objects larger than self.
+The fractal design allows parallelization of processing and manufacturing tasks in a convergent fashion.
+Each assembly is composed of modules that can automatically be assembled within a shell by a small number of diamagnetic manipulators.
+The rectangular prism shells which form the main body of the system have built-in folds in two dimensions, allowing even larger steps between scales of the fractal.
+The entire system is enclosed in an outer shell which delimits a clean internal working environment and protects diamagnetic manipulators when they operate upon the external surfaces of the main body.

 ## Chemical Processing (ChPU)
 Uses modular microfluidic components to process chemicals from simple inputs.